How Often Should You Check Your Smoke Detectors?

 It’s essential to follow the manufacturer’s instructions for keeping smoke alarms clean and maintained so they work correctly.
 Sensors that collect dust or become water damaged will be less effective and can be a danger to your home.

 Smoke alarm batteries should be replaced every year unless the battery chirps – then the battery should be replaced right away.
 Smoke alarms should be replaced entirely every ten years.

 Fire Drills at Home

 In addition to checking your equipment and batteries, you should do yearly assessments of your family’s emergency readiness.
-Fire safety for kids is important because it will help your kids respond in a careful, practiced manner and allow everyone to get out without harm.
+Fire safety for kids is important because it will help your children respond in a careful, practiced manner and allow everyone to get out without harm.
 Home fire safety practice can be as simple as having discussions at the dinner table about what to do in the case of a fire or teaching your kids how to get help if they should ever need it.